 An addition to the BHT, about exalting the false self versus humbling the false self.

 As I add new translations to the BHT, I thought it would be good to also publish a blog post noting each specific addition, so that readers may get those updates.
 The following is a translation today of 2 Peter 1:19-21, which concerns the scriptures and prophetic revelation and interpretation of the Word.

 When the false self dies—the ego, the old creature, the constructed personality, the illusory self, the separate independent idea of one's self, the man of sin, the son of perdition, the natural man, the carnal mind—when this is seen for what it really is, when it is revealed in truth, when it is put off, taken out of the way, when it is crucified and passes away, then the true Self is revealed in glory.

 There is a term that the scriptures use to refer to something in us that separates us from God.
 It is called the "natural man," or at times the "carnal mind."
 What is this?
 And how can a correct understanding of it help us commune with and become one with God?

-Last night, in the dark night of the Garden of Gethsemane, Jesus was heavy in mind and soul, even unto death.
-He went a little ways off from his disciples and fell to his knees.
-He began his heartfelt prayer, the prayer, his contemplation, his meditation to commune with the Father within him.
-He uttered:
+Last night, in dark night of the Garden of Gethsemane, Jesus went a little ways off from his disciples and fell to his knees, and began his prayer, the prayer, his contemplation, his meditation to commune with the Father within.